Why Industry Corps?

 Shortage of Skilled Workforce

-America has a shortage of skilled tradespeople, an alarm that was sounded 40 years ago, and now, the same workforce is edging closer to retirement.
-In construction, our first pathway in the Center for Skilled Trades, the estimated job growth for many occupations within the traditionally skilled workforce is at least double the anticipated growth in all industries, according to the U.S. Department of Labor.
+America has a shortage of skilled tradespeople, an alarm that was sounded 40 years ago.
+Now, the same workforce is edging closer to retirement.
+In construction, our first pathway in Industry Corps, the estimated job growth for many occupations within the traditionally skilled workforce is at least double the anticipated growth in all industries, according to the U.S. Department of Labor.
 From 1985 to present, the age gap has only continued to increase as outlined in the graphic on the left.

 The skilled labor workforce has struggled to be representative of the racial and gender demographics, especially in urban centers like Boston.
 When analyzing the Boston Resident Jobs Policy (BRJP) data through a three- or four-factor demographic probability lens:

 The probability of a 30+ year old, white, male, that lives outside of the City of Boston, on a job site in Boston, is 40.42%.

 The probability of an 18-30-year-old, white, male, City of Boston resident on a job site in Boston is 3.38%.

 The probability of an 18-30-year-old, person of color, male, City of Boston resident on a job site in Boston is 1.33%.

 The probability of an 18-30-year-old, person of color, female, City of Boston resident on a job site in Boston is 0.07%.